shainarazavi/Safe-Responsible-LLM/README.md

-This repository contains code for training, testing and evaluating Responsible-LLM.
+This repository contains code for training, testing and evaluating Safe-Responsible-LLM.

 ## Overview